 - Second Degree Heart Block – (sometimes called Mobitz Type I (Wenckebach) or Mobitz Type II Heart Block).
 Some impulses, but not all, are carried from the upper chambers of the heart to the lower chambers.
 This may cause some symptoms

 - Third Degree Heart Block – (also called Complete Heart Block).
 The impulses from the upper chambers are “blocked,” and none get through to the lower chambers.
-A slower, less reliable natural pacemaker in the heart temporarily takes over to keep the heart beating, but this can cause a very slow heart rate, fainting, and other symptoms.
+A slower, less reliable natural pacemaker in the heart temporarily takes over to keep the heart beating, but this can cause a very slow heart rate, Fainting, and other symptom

 Symptoms of Slow Heart Rhythms